 hang the lanterns warning of the British attack the night of Paul Revere's ride.
 Look for the tombstone of Captain Daniel Malcolm; it's pockmarked with musket-ball fire from British soldiers, who used the stones for target practice.
 Across the street at 44 Hull is the narrowest house in Boston —it's a mere 10 feet across.

-Intersection of Hull and Snowhill Sts., Boston, Massachusetts, 02113, USA
+Intersection of Hull and Snowhill Sts., Boston, Massachusetts, 02113, United States

 Oct 22, 2006